IsometricShahil/TVec/README.md

 7. `:copy` alias for `:clone`.

 # Feedback
-I will very much appreciate suggestions, bug reports and general feedback from others.
-You can provide your input in [here](https://github.com/FlamingArr/TVec/issues).
+I will very much appreciate suggestions, bug reports and general feedback from others, you can provide your input in [here](https://github.com/FlamingArr/TVec/issues).

 # License
 TVec.lua is licensed under the terms and condition of the MIT License.